lee-zhg/intro-to-docker/lab3.md

     CMD ["./HelloWorld"]
     ```

     A Dockerfile lists the instructions needed to build a docker image.
 Let's go through the above file line by line.

     **FROM ubuntu:latest**
     This is the starting point for your Dockerfile.
 Every Dockerfile must start with a `FROM` line that is the starting image to build your layers on top of.
 In this case, we are selecting the `ubuntu:latest` base layer.
 For simplicity, the `latest` version is used for its latest distribution.

     For security reasons, it is very important to understand the layers that you build your docker image on top of.
 For that reason, it is highly recommended to only use "official" images found in the [docker hub](https://hub.docker.com/), or non-community images found in the docker-store.
 These images are [vetted](https://docs.docker.com/docker-hub/official_repos/) to meet certain security requirements, and also have very good documentation for users to follow.

     **RUN apt-get update and RUN apt-get -y install g++**
     This two commands install `g++` in the container to compile the sample C++ application.

     **COPY HelloWorld /HelloWorld**
     This copies the folder `HelloWorld` and C++ application in the local directory (where you will run `docker image build`) into a new layer of the image.

     **WORKDIR /HelloWorld/**
     This entry defines the working directory.

     **RUN g++ -o HelloWorld helloworld.cpp**
     This entry compiles the sample C++ application.

     **CMD ["./HelloWorld"]**
     `CMD` is the command that is executed when you start a container.
 Here we are using `CMD` to run our C++ app executable.

     There can be only one `CMD` per Dockerfile.
 If you specify more thane one `CMD`, then the last `CMD` will take effect.
 The parent `ubuntu:latest` also specifies a `CMD`.

+    The compiling process is handled in the above `Dockerfile` for the simplicity during the exercise.
+The `Dockerfile` below can be an alternative.
+However, it requires the C++ source code to be complied on the exactly same platform as the Docker base image before the Docker image is built, because the C++ libraries are different on different platforms.

+    ```sh
+    FROM ubuntu:latest
+    CMD ["./HelloWorld"]
+    COPY HelloWorld /HelloWorld
+    ```

 3. Build the docker image.